trilitech/tezos-developer-docs/docs/tutorials/mobile/part-1.md

   date: 12 December 2023
 ---

-On this first section, you will :
+On this first section, you will:

 - create the game smart contract importing an existing Ligo library
 - deploy your smart contract to the Ghostnet